justin-tsai/UCTRONICS-Car/README.md

 [![INSERT YOUR GRAPHIC HERE](https://i.imgur.com/kHjG1C9.jpg)]()

 ## About
 This project was worked on by a team of 5 including me for the purpose of my software engineering course.
-This is the code for a UCTronics car used for line tracking and obstacle avoidance.
+This is the code for a UCTronics car used for line tracking and obstacle avoidance, coded in Arduino using C++ (which Arduino is based off).
 To line track, the car would use its sensors to detect a line under the car, and the code would run our code using the WIFIRobotCar app on Google Play/Apple Store to avoid obstacles.

 ## Contribution
 I helped brainstorm ideas and implement the script for obstacle avoidance.
 I also wrote documentation for the project which can be found here: